-Take a look at these guidelines for preventing household pests, pest infestations as well as the potentially damaging health and property threats they cause.
-Learn how to prevent bugs and rodents from getting into your home, how to protect yourself from outdoor insects like mosquitoes and bees and ways to protect your family and property from disease and property damage.
+Please look at these guidelines for household pest prevention, pest infestations, and the potentially damaging health and property threats they cause.
+Furthermore, learn how to avoid problems and protect yourself from outdoor insects like mosquitoes and bees.
+At the same time, ways to protect your family and property from disease and property damage.

-- Seal off cracks and holes on the exterior of the home; including access points for utilities and pipes.
+- First, seal off cracks and holes on the home’s exterior, including access points for utilities and pipes.

-- Maintain tree branches and bushes properly trimmed and away from the house.
+- Maintain tree branches and bushes adequately trimmed and away from the house.

-- Keep cellars, attics, and crawl spaces properly ventilated and free of moisture.
+- Keep cellars, attics, and crawl spaces adequately ventilated and moisture-free.

-- Stock garbage in sealed storage units and dispose of it on a regular basis.
+- Stock garbage in sealed storage units and dispose of it regularly.

-- Fix fascia and sofits and rotted roofing materials; as many insects are attracted to deteriorating wood.
+- Fix fascia, soffits, and rotted roofing materials, as many insects are attracted to deteriorating wood.

-- Replace weather-stripping and fix loose mortar around basement foundation and home windows.
+Replace weather-stripping and fix loose mortar around the basement foundation and home windows.

-- Place fire wood no less than 20 feet away from the house and five inches off the floor.
+Place fired no less than 20 feet away from the house and five inches off the floor.

 Pest Prevention Measures